Last updated 25 October 2021

 - dangerous areas and equipment are secured

 - play equipment is maintained and is as safe as possible

 - playing fields are at the standard that will not cause or exacerbate injuries.

-Clearly, an occupier is liable to a participant if they do not take reasonable steps to ensure that the venue or area is safe for participants.
+Clearly, an occupier is liable to a sporting participant if they do not take reasonable steps to ensure that the venue or area is safe for participants.
 This does not mean that the occupier is an insurer for the injured party.
 What it does mean is that the occupier takes all reasonable steps to reduce or eliminate real or significant risks of which they have, or ought to have, knowledge, and to make the venue or area as reasonably safe as possible (see Woods v Multi-Sports Holdings Pty Ltd (2002) 208 CLR 460).
 Failure to ensure participant safety can arise from inadequate sporting surfaces, negligent conduct of operations at the venue, lack of warnings or proper signage warning of risk and not adequately providing for the safety of participants.
 Not all playing surfaces need to be ‘first class’ – many social sporting competitions take place on surfaces well below what professionals would play on.
 It will be a question of fact in each case as to whether the occupier has acted reasonably in the circumstances.
 For example whether the costs of upgrading the surface and the social utility (benefit) that comes from community sporting facilities outweighs the risk of harm from their less-than-perfect state.